fullstack-hy2020/fullstack-hy2020.github.io/src/content/4/en/part4b.md

 main() // highlight-line
 ```

 The code declares that the function assigned to _main_ is asynchronous.
-After this the code calls the function with <code>main()</code>.
+After this, the code calls the function with <code>main()</code>.

 ### async/await in the backend